2.5 - Identification of transition risks and opportunities

 Transition opportunities

-• Resource consumption reduction: the organisation benefits from this reduction, whether in the form of cost savings, increased production of goods or services, etc. The organisation maintains its access to these resources in case they become scarcer.
+• Resource consumption reduction: the organisation benefits from this reduction, whether in the form of cost savings, increased production of goods or services, etc. The organisation maintains its access to these resources in case they become scarce.

-• Communication and image: the organisation communicates about its actions related to energy, climate, or resilience, and improves its public image.
+• Communication and image: the organisation communicates about its actions related to energy, climate, or its resilience, and improves its public image.

 • Adaptation: By adapting to climate change, the organisation also reduces its vulnerability to other hazards.